-The moment she posted this ugly little thing I jumped at the chance to purchase it!
+The moment she posted this ugly little thing, I jumped at the chance to purchase it!
+I already knew I wanted to make a fancy farmhouse end table out of it!
 Luckily she lives close to me so coordinating pickup is super easy!

 It’s actually prettier than when I first saw it since I cleaned it off a bit for the picture.